What is a geocoder?

 Do you provide ip address to location (often called "geoip" or "ip2location")?

-Do you support more than one location per requests (sometimes known as “batch geocoding”)?
+Do you support more than one location per requests (sometimes known as “batch geocoding” or "bulk geocoding")?

 What countries can you geocode for?

 All of them; there's worldwide, global coverage.
 But it will vary from country to country, and even within countries.
 Coverage will depend on the data sources we use.
 At a minimum we're as good as OpenStreetMap is, and OpenStreetMap is continually improving at the rate of many millions of edits per day (thanks OSM volunteers!).

 What's behind the geocoder API?